 1.3 Federal and State Agency Roles and Approvals

-This section discussed status of federal (NEPA) and state (MEPA) reviews, permits, and other approvals required for the Project.
+This section discussed status of federal (NEPA) and state reviews, permits, and other approvals required for the Project.
+This Final EA incorporates by reference, the information prepared in compliance with MEPA.

 1.3.1 NEPA Review Status